 Videos: Search, marketing & consumption

-Yes, I know you’ve been hearing about video being the next big thing.
-How the world’s traffic is gravitating towards videos.
-And how it never ceases to be out of all the MarTech trends reports.
+Yes, I know you’ve been hearing about video being the next big thing for EVER now.
+There are a million and one articles about how the world’s traffic is gravitating towards videos, and how it never ceases to be out of all the MarTech trends reports.

-So why am I still including it here?
+So why are we still including it here?

-The sole reason is video consumption continues to be on the rise and brands have still not banked upon its rising popularity.
+The sole reason is that video consumption continues to be on the rise and brands have yet to bank upon its rising popularity, and take full advantage of an ever-increasing internet-using population.

 Don’t believe me?